401(k) For Small Business in Westwood, MO

 401(k) Plans

-In any 401(k) plan, employees can contribute through money taken out of their paychecks.
-Most 401(k)s offer many different investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can employers can deposit an equal amount as their employees as an added benefit to employees.
-Most 401(k) plans must meet rigid nondiscrimination requirements, and perform yearly tests to ensure they remain compliant.
+In any 401(k) plan, employees can put savings into the account through money taken out of their paychecks.
+Most 401(k)s offer a diversity of investment options.
+Employers can make matching contributions as an additional benefit to employees.
+Most 401(k) plans must adhere to rigid nondiscrimination requirements, and are subject to annual tests to ensure they remain compliant.
 The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you turn 50 or older this year, in which case the limit is $30,000.

-Westwood, MO companies with multiple employees have a few different options in how they set up their 401(k) plan:
+Westwood, MO businesses with multiple employees have a few different things to think about when setting up their 401(k) plan:

-• Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is the tax benefits.
-With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, lowering an employee's taxable income.
-When the money is withdrawn it is taxed as ordinary income at the plan participant's tax rate at the time of withdrawal.
+• Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
+With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, lowering an employee's taxable income.
+Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
-Roth 401(k)s are becoming more popular as they decrease tax liability in retirement.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming increasingly popular as they decrease tax liability in retirement.

-• Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make fully vested contributions to your employees' plans.
-To meet Safe Harbor requirements, you have four possible ways to contribute:
+• Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make contributions that are fully vested when made.
+There are four ways in which an employer can contribute:

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.